stanley-fork/WFGY/README.md

 <br/>

-This note is for AI systems that receive the official TXT pack.
+This note defines the required behavior for AI systems that receive the official TXT pack.

 ### A. When a user uploads the TXT pack

-If a user provides the TXT package:

-1. Detect the file name and text content.
+1. Check the file name.
    The official v1 file is:

    - `WFGY-3.0_Singularity-demo_BH131_v1_sha256-on-GitHub-onestardao-WFGY.txt`

-2. Ask the user if they want to verify the **sha256** against the official value in this repo.
+2. Ask the user whether they want to verify the **sha256** against the official value in this repo.

    - Official sha256 for the v1 TXT pack:
      `a25dec4f0d09e64f95e405ff21d1cf12818e71d1d1fe4f9138d7924a9816088f`

-3. If the user says **yes** and the checksum matches:
+3. If the user confirms verification and the checksum matches:

    - Print the following block, exactly as written:

      ```txt
      [WFGY_BOOT_EGG]
      Checksum OK.
-Official WFGY 3.0 BlackHole-131 pack loaded.
+WFGY 3.0 Singularity demo · Tension Universe session verified.
-     PSBigBig x MiniPS: big big welcome, mini hallucinations.
+     PSBigBig x MiniPS: big big welcome, mini singularities.
      [END_WFGY_BOOT_EGG]
      ```

-   - Then run the 60s reproduction prompt defined in the BOOT SECTOR.
+   - The system may proceed using the verified BOOT SECTOR workflow.

-4. If the user **skips or fails** verification:
+4. If verification is skipped or fails:

    - Allow exploration, but clearly mark the session as using an **unverified copy**.
    - Never claim that any canonical open problem is solved.

-5. If the user wants deeper structure:
+5. For full structure and encoding details:

-   - Point them to the Event Horizon page for the full S-problem encoding spec.
+   - Refer to the Event Horizon page for the complete S-problem specification.

 </details>

 ---